jgasmussen/Linux-Baseline-and-Forensic-Triage-Tool/README.md

 ## _***About***_

-The **Linux Baseline & Forensic Triage** tool is a BASH shell script designed to give system administrators and incident responders a simple and easy to use tool for LIVE linux machines.
-The script uses native commands to most Unix/Linux distributions (no need to install any software or packages) to help establish a baseline of "normalcy" for the system.
+The **Linux Baseline & Forensic Triage** tool is a BASH shell script designed to give system administrators and incident responders a simple and easy to use tool for LIVE Linux machines.
+The script uses native commands to most Unix/Linux distributions to help establish a baseline of "normalcy" for the system.
 The baseline collection reports can be compared to the forensic triage collections to help quickly identify abnormalities or evidence of system compromise.
 The Linux Baseline & Forensic Triage tool is designed to be run from a removable USB storage device and the report(s), log file(s), and collected triage files are stored OFF-LINE away from the system/network.
-Idealy, the script would be run after the machine has been setup and configured but before the machine is deployed into the production environment.
+Ideally, the script would be run after the machine has been setup and configured but before the machine is deployed into the production environment.
 For best results, the script should be re-run regularly thereafter.
 The report files are saved in a "Hostname"."Date".log file name format allowing the reports to be kept for historical/comparative analysis of the machine.
 This tool IS NOT designed to replace normal log file collection and retention.
-The tool IS designed to supplemnt log file analysis by giving a quick and easy way to identify any changes based on historical baseline collections and compared to the currrent collection.
+The tool IS designed to supplement log file analysis by giving a quick and easy way to identify any changes based on historical baseline collections and compared to the current collection.

 **The BASELINE script** gathers useful information about the system:
   1. Operating system information and statistics.
   2. Specific hardware information.
-  3. Netwoking configurations and statistics.
+  3. Networking configurations and statistics.
   4. List of running processes.
   5. List of users, groups, and privileges.
   6. Complete directory listing of all files.